serhatayata/BlogApp_ASPNET_CORE_MVC/README.md

 Technology use in this project

-* ASP.NET CORE MVC Framework,
+* ASP.NET CORE MVC Framework
-* Bootstrap Framework,
 * MSSQL Server 2019

 Programming and Markup Languages